wateroverdose/steam-profile-background-changer/README.md

 # steam-profile-background-changer
-see how a steam profile background looks like before buying it
+a userscript to see how a steam profile background looks like before buying it